jjekea/chtportfolio/README.md

 A static digital portfolio for the proposed graduate course *HIS 5093: Cultural Heritage Tourism*, showcasing the syllabus, signature assignment, and teaching statement.
-This site was constructed and designed using Claude Code.
+This website was built using Claude Code.

 ## Structure